 Unpack three tablets/pellets directly from the original container on to a watch glass kept in the desiccator as quickly as possible.
 Keep the desiccator undisturbed for 30 min and observe the shape of tablets or pellets for any disintegration (losing their original shape) during this period.
 For comparison purposes a control be kept in a desiccator having an efficient and suitable desiccant like silica gel.

-CAUTION - The tablets/pellets shall be removed from the desiccator as soon as the test is over.
+CAUTION — The tablets/pellets shall be removed from the desiccator as soon as the test is over.

 ANNEX C

-[Clause 4.1]
+(Clause 6)

 SAMPLING PLAN FORALUMINIUM PHOSPHIDE FORMULATIONS

 C-1 GENERAL REQUIREMENTS